esilver0/CATT/sslstrip-experiment.md

 once more.

 Verify that there is still an HTTPS connection even though SSLstrip is enabled.
 This is becuase of the [HSTS protocal](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) which helps to mitigate SSLstrip by instructing your browser to not downgrade to HTTP once you already have established a secure connection.

+*Optional: Once you visit a site with a secure connection that supports HSTS, you can delete the history enabling SSLstrip to take affect.
+See [Circumventing HSTS](#circumventing-hsts)*

 **Visting a site that does not support HSTS**